kastnerp/CampusMicroclimateAndWeather/README.md

 - All notes and comments about logging and battery status etc. [is collected here.](https://docs.google.com/spreadsheets/d/1gOeqPoUskun3UhIJ1qPwKxNo8b02dM2avpZNKrtnYA4/edit?usp=sharing)
 - Manual categorization into sunny/cloudy days and their wind directions is done [here](https://docs.google.com/spreadsheets/d/1Ovnedzpi4LMOBK0Ii7IPQtpKql-AmFPRoOFP7UN4RUE/edit?usp=sharing).
 - Readme on the File Structure of the Google Drive Folder for Campus Weather and MicroClimate is done [here](https://docs.google.com/document/d/1QgseVN3zFGXV9Clwww-3O3Q9E_a1uQgMMkEOYMuYIeE/edit?usp=sharing)
+- Game Farm Road Station had temperature sensor issues starting October 2020 and lasting at least through the end of our dataset February 2021 according to the NRCC, the Tavg column should be taken with a grain of salt through this period.

 ## Map